 1969-1973: His early days

 According to the University of Buffalo, where Weinstein earned a B.A. in English, he got his start producing rock concerts with his fellow student Horace “Corky” Burger.
 “The first was a hugely successful 1972 Stephen Stills concert that led to the founding of Harvey and Corky Productions, which quickly became a fixture on the Buffalo music scene,” the university reports.

+In 1979 Weinstein and his brother, Bob, co-founded Miramax, the well-known entertainment company that produces and distributes films and television shows.
 The Weinstein brothers started finding fame in the ’80s with several breakout hits, including Sex, Lies, and Videotape (Andie MacDowell, Peter Gallagher, James Spader), My Left Foot (Daniel Day-Lewis’ role won him an Oscar in 1990) and Cinema Paradiso.

 2009: He defends Roman Polanski

 In September 2009, Weinstein wrote a letter published in The Independent in defense of Roman Polanski (director of Rosemary’s Baby and Chinatown), who has been charged with raping a 13-year-old girl.
 Polanski fled the U.S. in 1978 after “fearing he could face a prison sentence for having an unlawful sexual relationship.”
 (Other allegations have since come forward too.)